JeffFerguson/XBRLInspector/contributing.md

  * `master`
  * `develop`

-The `master` branch contains the code that has been published out as a NuGet package.
+The `master` branch contains the code that has been published and deployed (which is actually hilarious to say, since, as of right now, it isn't actually deployed anywhere).

 The `develop` branch contains the code currently under development and ready for a future release.
 New code is developed under the `develop` branch, and only the Release-to-NuGet workflow will update `master` with the contents of `develop`.
 The `master` branch is never directly accessed.

 If you would like to modify the code and present a pull request, please do the following: